rosatiara/linkawesome/README.md

 # linkawesome

-A collection of great links and source of online courses, engineering stuffs, academic journals, ebooks, and more!
-Feel free to fork or pull any requests!
+A web consists collections of (mostly) tech-related links and sources made using HTML5, CSS3, JavaScript, and JQuery library.